thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 After studying this practice case, each group must create equivalent validation files using its own selected project case (Budget Tracker), conduct user testing, analyze the results, and improve the prototype based on the feedback.

-# Case Study Brief: Budget Tracker
+# Lab 9 Case Study Brief: Budget Tracker

 ## Problem Context
 Many university students and young professionals find it difficult to manage their daily expenses and monthly budgets.
 They often forget to record their spending, making it hard to track expenses and control their finances.
 Current alternatives include writing expenses in notebooks, using spreadsheets, or relying on memory, which can be time-consuming and inaccurate.